ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 }
 ```

-defines the `Connection` class's `readHandle()`. `readHandle()` has two parameters, `const boost::system::error_code& e` and `size_t bytes` and does not return any values.
+defines the `Connection` class's `readHandle()` member function. `readHandle()` has two parameters, `const boost::system::error_code& e` and `size_t bytes` and does not return any values.
 It defines a non-modifiable buffer of the data saved in the class's `m_buffer` data member, which is then converted into an instance of a string whose contents are printed on the console.

 The block